*Stipend information is for the 2016-2017 fiscal year and may differ from future years' stipends.

 Social Activities: Both the department and the residency program sponsor various social activities throughout the year.
 The department offers annual parties/activities for the Winter Holiday, Halloween and an employee appreciation event.
 The Residency Program hosts an annual New Resident Welcome Barbeque, Resident Retreat at an off-campus location, Holiday Party and Graduation Dinner.
 There are also smaller social events that are planned by resident classes.

-Pediatric Medical Education Center: Residents have access to this area 24 hours.
+Pediatric Medical Education Center (PMEC) and PMEC Annex: Residents have access to this area 24 hours.
 It includes a kitchen, study areas, couch and individual lockers.
 In addition, residents have 24 hour access to the resident specific study room.
 The room includes computers, couches, a study area and cable television.